Shengwei-Peng/Chinese-Multimodal-Sentiment-Analysis/README.md

 This repository builds upon the work and findings of various research papers and datasets, including the CH-SIMS dataset and associated research.
 We thank all the contributors and researchers in the field for their valuable insights and contributions.

-## Demo dataset
-You can find demo vedio in the link. https://drive.google.com/drive/folders/1fpGqRNsmAevGITPDzHDAtmbS6tpJotxh?usp=sharing